 - 5 Simple But Effective Strategies to Optimize Your Content for Voice Search – A report by Uberall found that roughly 21% of respondents used voice search every week, making it an important consideration when optimizing content.
 Fortunately, you can better optimize for voice search with these five simple strategies.

 - Bonus: How to Optimize Google My Business for Multiple Locations – Google My Business is a useful, free tool for capturing local traffic and improving your company’s overall visibility.
 As a digital marketing company with years of experience doing local SEO for multi-location businesses, we’ve seen the many ways companies can confuse their listings and let best practices fall to the wayside.
 To address this, we’ve compiled an overview of Google My Business and its benefits, how to set up listings for multi-location businesses, best practices for optimization, and how to see if it’s all working.

 Step 4: Analyze your competition

-Performing a competitor analysis is an effective way to identify any gaps in your content, and is a great starting point for content planning in the new year.
+Performing a competitor analysis is an effective way to identify any gaps in your content, and is a great starting point for content planning.
 Doing a thorough SEO competitor analysis also provides valuable insights about where you stand in your industry and how much effort it will take to increase your organic visibility.

 - In this blog post, you’ll find a step-by-step breakdown of how to do a SEO competitor analysis, including analysis of competitor keywords, backlinks, website traffic, and content.